-Applicants may seek admission to the University of Illinois as a non-degree seeking student in one of two ways:
+Applicants may seek admission to the University of Illinois as a non-degree seeking student in one of two ways\:

-- 1. Non-degree admission to the Graduate College, no program assigned:

-- Available for all terms,

-- No department approval,

-- Bachelor's degree verification within first term of enrollment

-- Application Fee

-Non-degree admission to a graduate program:

-- Available for all terms,

-- With department approval,

-- Bachelor's degree verification within first term of enrollment

-- Application Fee

-Note: These conditions do not apply to international exchange students.

-Approved March 1, 2010; Effective Summer 2010
+- 1. Non-degree admission to the Graduate College, no program assigned: - o Available for all terms, No department approval - o Bachelor's degree required. - 2.
+Non-degree admission to a graduate program: - Available for all terms with department approval, - Bachelor's degree required. - Requirements for non-degree applicants applying to a graduate program vary depending on the proposed program of study chosen.
+Contact your proposed program of study office for specific information on non-degree applicant requirements and deadlines.